asaraog/jump-start-mnist-iforest/README.md

 # Isolation Forests

 ## Project Summary
-This project aims to evaluate Go with Python and R in training isolation forests, an unsupervised learning method to identify anomalies or outliers.
-It was first introduced by ---.
+This project aims to compare Go with Python and R in training isolation forests, an unsupervised learning method to identify anomalies or outliers.
+It was first introduced by Liu 2008 by observing that path lengths for anomalies were significantly SHORTER by averaging over many trees.
+He introduces an anomaly score to normalize comparisons with HIGHER scores indicating more abnormality.
+This project will utilize the The Modified National Institute of Standards and Technology (MNIST) dataset which comprises of 60 thousand training observations and 10 thousand test observations of handwritten digits.
+Our use of MNIST will be conducted on the 60 thousand training observations only.
+An additional analysis was carried out by running independent tests for each digit (0-9) to compare Go and Python.

 All models are benchmarked for runtime using 'time' before commands in the command line.
 Runtimes were significantly lower in Go.

 ## Under the data directory

 Compressed image and label files for MNIST.
 See **README.md** under this directory for addition information about the original MNIST data.

-The Modified National Institute of Standards and Technology (MNIST) dataset comprises 60 thousand training observations and 10 thousand test observations

-Each observation image includes a 28-by-28 grid of pixel values.
-Black (value 255) represents a foreground pixel for a digit, and white (value 0) the background.
-The labels associated with the images represent digits are 0 through 9.

-These MNIST data are commonly used to demonstrate image classification, a supervised learning task.
-Classificaton models are trained on the labeled training observations and tested on the labeled test observations.
-Labels are central to supervised learning methods.

-Our use of MNIST is distinct from previous uses.
-Our isolation forests will be constructed with training images only, demonstrating unsupervised outlier/anomaly detection.

 ## Under the go directory